flynshue/esctl/docs/esctl_list_index_settings.md

 ### Examples

 ```
-# List all indexes with their settings
+# List all indexes with summary of settings
 esctl list index settings

-# List indexes matching pattern with their settings
+# List indexes matching pattern with summary of settings
-esctl list index .fleet-*
+esctl list index settings .fleet-*

 ```